kubevault/kubevault/docs/guides/secret-engines/kv/csi-driver.md

    Check if the Pod is running successfully, by running:

     ```console
-    kubectl describe pods/my-pod
+    kubectl describe pods -n demo mypod
     ```

-3. **Verify Secret:** If the Pod is running successfully, then check inside the app container by running
+4. **Verify Secret:** If the Pod is running successfully, then check inside the app container by running

     ```console
-    $ kubectl exec -ti mypod /bin/sh
+    $ kubectl exec -n demo -ti mypod /bin/sh
     / # ls /etc/foo
     my-value
     / # cat /etc/foo/my-value